benroberts999/AdamsMoulton/README.md

 # Adams Moulton

-A single-file header-only implementation of the Adams-Moulton method for solving Ordinary Differential Equations (ODEs) written using modern c++.
-Requires c++17.
+A single-file header-only implementation of the Adams-Moulton method for solving Ordinary Differential Equations (ODEs) in using modern c++ [c++17].

 Solves a general 2D system of ODEs using K-step Adams-Moulton method, including those with inhomogenous terms.